Solo Stove Campfire Review – Is It Worth $100?

 A hotter burn means less ash – and you can easily clean out anything that happens to be left by tilting the fire pit upside down and giving it a little shake!
 (There’s an ash pan underneath the nichrome wire grate where the wood is burned).

-The Campfire Benefits
+The Mesa Benefits

-But more than that, these wood burning camping stoves have three main benefits:
+But more than that, these wood-burning camping stoves have three main benefits:

 1. Hotter Fire & Less Smoke Means No Campfire Smell!